PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `387 passed in 20.17s`, plus the branch-changed broad related suite with `1420 passed in 23.78s`.

+The second of three direct InstanceNorm residual/Mul/Concat/Conv calls now retains its existing one-counter dictionary as `_very_late_instancenorm_residual_mul_concat_stats`.
+It remains between the captured very-late post-bias result and the live-LayoutState dual-statistics owner.
+The first terminal call remains raw, the third retains its pre-terminal target, and the nested convergence call continues to consume its counter.
+This assignment-only change adds no graph work or consumer.

+This checkpoint passes the focused indexed owner/orchestration gate with `469 passed in 19.78s`, plus the branch-changed broad related suite with `1421 passed in 24.65s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.